Resorts

 Green circle

-The green circle is the symbol for the easiest ski trails, suitable for beginners and novices.
-These trails are usually wide, gentle, and well-groomed, with a slope less than 25%.
+The green circle is the symbol for the easiest difficulty level, suitable for beginners and novices.
+These beginner slopes are usually wide, gentle, and well-groomed, with a slope less than 25%.
 They are ideal for learning the basic skills of skiing, such as turning, stopping, and controlling your speed.
 They are also great for warming up, practicing, or taking a break.

 Most ski resorts in North America have a large percentage of green circle trails, ranging from 20% to 50% of the total terrain.
-However, even green-rated trails can have a wide variety in their difficulty, as the designation includes runs from the “bunny hill” (aka learning area) up to a top to bottom run that may have sections otherwise rated as blue squares.
+However, even green-rated trails can vary widely in difficulty.
+The designation includes runs from the “bunny hill” (aka learning area) to a more challenging top-to-bottom run.
 Despite their relative lack of difficulty, there are still some relatively well-known trails in North America, including:

 • Home Run at Park City (Utah): This is a 3.5-mile-long trail that runs from the top of the Bonanza Express lift to the base area.
 It is a suitable place to graduate from after the bunny hill and has incredible views of the surrounding Wasatch mountains.

 • Great Eastern at Killington (Vermont): This is a 4-mile-long trail that runs from the top of the Superstar Express Quad to the Skyeship base.
-It is a wide and gentle run that offers scenic views of the surrounding peaks and valleys.
+It is a wide, gentle run offering scenic views of the surrounding peaks and valleys.
 It is a perfect choice for beginners who want to experience the thrill of skiing from (nearly) the top of the mountain, without the pressure of steep or crowded slopes.
-It is also a terrific way to end your day cruising through the lower forest on your way to the car.
-Just note that you are not near the main base, which will require taking a gondola and a quad lift back to the have access to the main base areas via either Snowshed slope, or Highlander.
+It is also a terrific way to end your day, cruising through the lower forest on your way to the car.
+Just note that you are not near the main base, which will require taking a gondola and a quad lift back to have access to the main base areas via either Snowshed slope or Highlander.

 Blue square

-These intermediate trails are the bread and butter and most common trail rating at most resorts, suitable for skiers who have mastered the basic skills and are ready for more challenge and variety.
+The intermediate ski run rating represents the most common trail at most resorts, suitable for progressing beginner skiers who have mastered the basic skills and are ready for more challenge and variety.
 You will generally want to be making proficient parallel turns to feel comfortable on these slopes.
-These trails are usually steeper, narrower, and more varied than the green circle trails, with a grade of 25 to 40%.
-They occasionally have moguls, bumps, trees, or ungroomed sections, which require different techniques compared to groomers.
+These trails are usually steeper, narrower, and more varied than the green circle trails, with a grade of 25-40%.
+They occasionally have moguls, bumps, trees, or ungroomed sections that require different techniques than groomers.
 They are ideal for improving your confidence, endurance, and versatility on the slopes.

 Most ski resorts in North America have a similar percentage of blue square trails as green circle trails, ranging from 20% to 50% of the total terrain.
-This classification unfortunately also starts seeing a wide variety of difficulty for the same rating, both within and between resorts.
-For example, a blue square trail in Utah might be more challenging and adventurous than a blue square trail in New York, due to the deeper snow and more diverse terrain.
+This classification, unfortunately, also starts seeing a wide variety of difficulties for the same rating, both within and between resorts.
+For example, a blue square trail in Utah might be more challenging and adventurous than one in New York, due to deeper snow and more varied terrain.
 We recommend asking locals or staff which runs they would recommend based on your skill levels.
 Here are some more notable blue square runs:

 • Jester at Sugarbush (Vermont): This is a long and scenic run that starts from the top of Lincoln Peak and descends for over two miles, offering panoramic views of the Mad River Valley and the Green Mountains.
-It is a challenging run that has a steep and narrow start, followed by a series of curves and dips that keep you on your toes.
-Jester is one of the signature trails of Sugarbush and is often used for racing and training events.
+It is a challenging run with a steep, narrow start, followed by a series of curves and dips that keep you on your toes.
+Jester is one of Sugarbush's signature trails and is often used for racing and training events.
 It is usually groomed but can also have some bumps and natural features along the way.
 If you are looking for a thrilling and rewarding run, Jester is an excellent choice.

 Black diamond

 Now we’re starting to get to the spicier terrain.
-Black diamond trails, aka “Most Difficult,” are suitable for skiers who have a higher level of skill and experience (“advanced”) and are looking for more thrill and excitement.
+The black diamond ski slope rating, aka “Most Difficult,” is suitable for skiers with a higher level of skill and experience (“advanced”) who are looking for more thrill and excitement.
 These trails are steeper, narrower, and even more varied than the greens and blues, with a grade of 40% or more.
 This is also where you will start seeing less grooming on the trails, although most resorts will still groom a select few.
 You are also more likely to find obstacles on these runs, including trees and moguls.
 Getting to be a proficient skier of black diamond runs will really open the mountain to you, as you’ll be able to visit almost every area.

 Most ski resorts in North America have a smaller percentage of black diamond trails than green circle or blue square trails, ranging from 10% to 30% of the total terrain.
-These trails are usually more focused closer to the summit of the resort, but that is far from being a tried-and-true rule.
+These trails are usually more focused near the resort's summit, but that is far from a tried-and-true rule.
 As we get into the more difficult terrain, snow quality starts to matter more, and can have a huge impact on how difficult the run skis.
 For example, a hard-packed and icy slope with moguls will ski more like a double black diamond trail, but that same run covered in 6” of fresh powder would be significantly easier to navigate.
-Keep an eye on conditions and ask some of the locals while you’re there how some of these runs are skiing.
+Keep an eye on conditions and ask some locals while you’re there how these runs are skiing.
 Here are some of the more notable examples:

 • Dave Murray Downhill at Whistler Blackcomb (British Columbia): This trail is named after the Canadian ski racer who won a bronze medal in the downhill event at the 1980 Winter Olympics.
 It is also part of the men's downhill course for the 2010 Winter Olympics, and features large sweeping turns, mostly consistent fall lines, and fun rollers that test skill and endurance.
 It can also be considered a “Hollywood” run as the lower half of the run goes right underneath the lift line of the Creekside Gondola.
-Try to hit this one in peak season as its lower elevation makes it more susceptible to early and late season warm temperatures and/or rains.
+Try to hit this one in peak season, as its lower elevation makes it more susceptible to early- and late-season warm temperatures and/or rain.

 The Double Black Diamond: Expert Trails